Finaritra-tech/Finaritra-tech/README.md

 - 🌱 I’m currently learning web development,
 - and  I’m looking to collaborate on a project
-- Here are some link to my profile on social media:
+- Here is my Mail adress
-  linkedIn:
-  Facebook:
-  Mail adress:RandrianaryFinaritra@gmail.com
+  RandrianaryFinaritra@gmail.com